rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 </center>

-The overwhelming majority of node operators are currently using Geth & Prysm.
+The overwhelming majority of node operators are currently using Geth and Prysm.
-In the interest of supporting the health of the Beacon Chain, we currently recommend that you consider using a different clients.
+In the interest of supporting the health of the Execution Layer (formerly ETH1) and the Beacon Chain (formerly ETH2), we currently recommend that you consider using a different clients.
-Here are some relevant articles about why an even client diversity is crucial to the health of the Beacon Chain if you would like to learn more:
+Here are some relevant articles about why an even client diversity is crucial to the health of the network if you would like to learn more:

 [https://clientdiversity.org/#why](https://clientdiversity.org/#why)